Jonathan India Player Props: Reds vs. Rockies

 Jonathan India At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 34th, and he is 68th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 54th in batting average, 38th in on-base percentage, and 70th in slugging.

-- He has hit a home run in nine games this season (12.5%), homering in 3.1% of his trips to the plate.
+- Looking at the 73 games he has played this season, he's hit a long ball in nine of them (12.3%), and in 3.1% of his trips to the plate.

-- India has had at least one RBI in 34.7% of his games this season (25 of 72), with two or more RBI nine times (12.5%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 25 games this season (34.2%), India has picked up an RBI, and in nine of those games (12.3%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 43 of 72 games this season, and more than once 9 times.
+- In 60.3% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (12.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.